 With respect to land properties/projects, the Group receives an initial non-refundable deposit upon signing the sale contract with the balance being paid on a deferred basis, which typically does not exceed three months.
-The Group recognises the full amount of the consideration at the time the sale contract is signed.
+The Group recognises the full amount of the consideration as revenue at the point in time when the control of the property is transferred to the buyer through a legally enforceable sale contract is signed between the buyer and the Group.

-With respect to residential and commercial projects, The Group typically receives an initial deposit on the signature of the sales contract and the balance is collected over a period as per the terms of the contract.
-Revenue from the sale of these properties is only recognized when the sales and purchase agreement is signed and the completed property is delivered to the purchaser.
+With respect to residential and commercial projects, the Group typically receives an initial deposit on the signature of the sales contract and the balance is collected over a period as per the terms of the contract.
+Revenue from the sale of these properties is only recognized at the point in time when the control of the property is transferred to the buyer through a legally enforceable sale contract is signed between the buyer and the Group and the completed property is delivered to the purchaser.

-With respect to residential and commercial projects sold under a construction contract or agreement and the objective and the outcome of such contracts can be estimated reliably, the revenue and cost of such developments are recognised as per under IFRS 15 in proportion to the performed/measured stages of completion against the total contractual obligations/ milestones including variation, claims and incentives at the end of each reporting period, except where the performed work are not a representative of the stage of completion.
+With respect to residential and commercial projects sold under a construction contract, usually such contracts are entered before the start of the construction and the terms of the contracts restrict the transfer of asset to another customer and has no other alternative use and the Company had enforceable right to payment for the performance completed to date where the objective and the outcome of such contract or agreement can be estimated reliably, the revenue and cost of such developments are recognised when the control is passed with significant risks and rewards of ownership to the buyer.
+The revenue against these customer contract is recognised over the time as per under IFRS 15 in proportion to the performed/measured stages of completion against the total contractual obligations/milestones including variation, claims and incentives at the end of each reporting period, except where the performed work are not a representative of the stage of completion.